fkooman/janus-tools/README.md

     $ cat export/log.json | python -mjson.tool

 # Validation Filters
-You can add your own validation filters in `src/fkooman/janus/validate`.
-Copy one of the other validators to get started.
+You can add your own validation filters to `src/fkooman/janus/validate/validators`.
+Copy one of the other validators to get started and modify it as needed.

 You must implement two methods: `idp` and `sp` with their respective parameters.
 You can implement your check using the data that is made available as